Versatile, accurate & easy to use, a circular saw is the right power tool for straight lines, cross cuts & bevels.

 - Use the right blade for the material

-- Use a clamped rail (or fence) to accurately guide the saw.
-To do this, clamp a straight sturdy length of wood (or similar), parallel to the cut line at the appropriate distance which allows you to guide the saw baseplate along the rail
+- Use a clamped rail (or fence) to accurately guide the saw when making a rip cut (along the board).
+To do this, clamp a straight sturdy length of wood (or similar), parallel to the cut line at the exact distance which allows you to guide the saw baseplate along the rail to make the cut

 - Most circular saws cut on the upstroke.
 This means you’ll get a better edge finish on the underside.